 Yes.
-Russian federal Laws ensure the protection of human and civil rights in processing personal data, privacy, family secrets, good name, and protection of honor.
+Russian federal Laws ensure the protection of human and civil rights in processing personal data, privacy, family secrets, good name, and protection of honour.

-- Article 22 of the Labor Code of the Russian Federation makes it clear that the employer must provide employees with a safe working environment that complies with the national labor protection requirements.
+- Article 22 of the Labor Code of the Russian Federation makes it clear that the employer must provide employees with a safe working environment that complies with the national labour protection requirements.

-- Article 137 of the Criminal Code of the Russian Federation considers the invasion of personal privacy, illegal collection, or dissemination of information on a person’s private life to be a criminal offense punishable by the law.
+- Article 137 of the Criminal Code of the Russian Federation considers the invasion of personal privacy, illegal collection or dissemination of information on a person’s private life to be a criminal offence punishable by the law.